IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 ```

-Each router YAML declaration file contains the address composition according to `group_vars/all.yml`, which defines the network plan, and the virtual router `host_vars`directory file, which specifies the identifier part of each interface address.
+Each router YAML declaration file contains the address composition according to `group_vars/all.yaml`, which defines the network plan, and the virtual router `host_vars` directory file, which specifies the identifier part of each interface address.

-Here we chose to use the first router tap interface number as the identifier part of IPv4 and IPv6 addresses.
+Here the choice is made to use the first router tap interface number as the identifier part of IPv4 and IPv6 addresses.

 ### Step 3: Verify Ansible configuration and perform hypervisor access test

-Now, we are able to use the `ping` ansible module to commincate with the `bob` entry defined in the inventory file.
+Now, you are able to use the `ping` ansible module to communicate with the `hypervisors` group members defined in the inventory file.

 ```bash